vilicvane/nodemand/README.md

 Restart Node.js process on required modules change.

-A light-weight alternative to tools like `nodemon` and `node-dev`, watches module files found in `ESMLoader` after start.
+A light-weight alternative to tools like `nodemon` and `node-dev`, watches module files found in `ESMLoader` after start and no modification is made to the runtime objects.

+It supports both ES module and CommonJS.

 ## Installation